Skip to content

 A single 5,000 financial mistake from 15 years ago at 7% returns has opportunity cost of about 8,800 today.
 Three such mistakes totalling 15,000 have combined opportunity cost of about 26,400.
 The math is linear with total mistake amount at constant time and rate — but the cumulative effect across multiple decisions feels substantially larger because household financial mistakes often cluster (a period of poor decisions tends to produce several at once rather than one).
 The calculator aggregates up to three mistakes to show the combined compound impact.

-Types of Financial Mistakes Worth Considering
+Types of Financial Mistakes worth noting

 Early-career retirement contribution skipped or reduced.
 Failed investment that lost most of its value.
 Buying depreciating assets with money that would have compounded.
 Taking on high-interest debt for consumption rather than investment.
 Cashing out retirement accounts during job transitions.
 Paying penalties for early withdrawal.
 High-fee financial products that dragged returns.
 Missed employer match opportunities.
 Taking emergency expenses from investment accounts rather than emergency funds.
 Each of these represents money that would have compounded had the mistake not occurred.